 Wise enough to be Foolish by Gauri Jayaram

-Beginning was decent, capturing the disconnect with her parents, of living in a big city on her own, of discovering the big bad world on her own, but somewhere it became all about the men in her life and the chase in the end actually made me feel a bit of let down as I was kind of enjoying the story till then.
-In the end she made it look like as if it was all about finding a man, and there is no bigger purpose bigger than that in life of a woman.
+Wise enough to be Foolish beginning was decent.
+Capturing the disconnect with her parents, of living in a big city on her own, of discovering the big bad world on her own.
+But somewhere it became all about the men in her life.
+And the chase in the end actually made me feel a bit of let down as I was kind of enjoying the story till then.
+In the end, she made it look like as if it was all about finding a man.
+And there is no bigger purpose bigger than that in the life of a woman.
 I have a feeling it was not her intention to say so, but this is how it came out.
 Incidentally, it is the ending of the book that leaves an after taste for the reader.

 Being from travel industry as someone who says who enjoys travel, her only travels mentioned are either official one or the last one to the US to meet a few guys – i.e. when she was on a dating break.

 The story begun well but somewhere lost it.
 Language is nice, informal and conversational that suits well for the first person narration.
 At best it can be called author’s memoirs with disguised names.
 Is it an extraordinary journey – nope.
 Is it a funny, hilarious journey – nope.
 Can it inspire others – don’t think so.